Policies Pertaining to Graduate Admissions:

 Students wishing to change master’s degree programs cannot do so by completing the change of location- they must complete a new application.
 Contact the Recruiting & Admissions Department for more details.

 Students who have earned over ninety (90) undergraduate semester hours toward the baccalaureate degree at a regionally-accredited college or university who wish to start their graduate studies early may apply for admission in the Pre-Graduate category.
 Pre-Graduate students may complete a maximum of nine (9) graduate hours without full program acceptance.
 After completion of the baccalaureate degree and up to nine (9) graduate semester hours, Pre-Graduate students must submit complete application materials to be considered for full program admission (see Full Admission policies).
 Pre-Graduate students are subject to the same academic regulations and requirements as all degree-seeking students.
-MAT and MSCJ Pre-Graduate students may enroll in designated courses only.
+MAT, MBA, and MSCJ Pre-Graduate students may enroll in designated courses only.
 MSCJ Pre-Graduate status is limited to main campus students only.